DerMixer/DerMixer/README.md

 ## 🛠 What I Do

-Full-Stack Web Development with a focus on performance, clarity, and conversion.
+Frontend Web Development with a focus on performance, clarity, and conversion.
 I take care of the whole stack — design, development, deployment — so you can focus on your business.

 - **Websites & Landing Pages** — fast, opinionated, built to convert
-- **Web Apps & Dashboards** — full-stack, type-safe, production-ready
 - **Digital Products** — from concept to live, end-to-end

 ---